av3000/fitness-and-nutrition-manager/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.14.

+[Firebase](https://www.npmjs.com/package/firebase) and [@angular/fire](https://www.npmjs.com/package/@angular/fire) used for authentication and NoSQL real-time database.

 ## Development server

 Run `npm start` for a dev server.
 Navigate to `http://localhost:9000/`.
 The app will automatically reload if you change any of the source files.

-Project is build and served using [`@angular-builders/custom-webpack` package](https://www.npmjs.com/package/@angular-builders/custom-webpack)
+Project is build and served using [@angular-builders/custom-webpack](https://www.npmjs.com/package/@angular-builders/custom-webpack).

 ## Docker